Eaglet Eye Academy

 Brian Tompkins, BSc (Hons) FCOptm, FBCLA; Reinier Stortelder, BOptom

 The advent of COVID-19 has led to many changes around the world including in the field of Optometry.
 However, new developments arising during this time within both, the scientific and medical fields, have been a silver lining.
+Technologies are now even more available to reduce our needs for physical contact and interaction.

 Back-Surface Toric Scleral Lens Stabilization as a Fuction of the Amount of Toricity